SasankYadati/stories/_posts/2018-04-05-TensorFlow.md

   sess.run(b)
 ```

 When we are defining our graph, we will not always know what values we need for certain computations.
-In order to define a computation without specifying the values, we use placeholders.
+To define a computation without specifying the values, we use placeholders.
 It is similar to defining `F(x,y)` without specifying the values of `x` and `y` .

 > Placeholders allow us to define computations without providing values.